MikeMordec/QueueImplementation/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-typescript
+csharp

-### Notes
+### Changes Made:
-- Be sure to replace `yourusername` with your actual GitHub username if you include that line back in.
+- Removed the markdown link formatting from the section headers.

-- You can customize or expand any sections as needed!
-If you need further adjustments, just let me know!
+Feel free to copy and paste this revised version into your GitHub repository!
+If you have any further adjustments or questions, just let me know!